Zhennue/collaro_intern_assignment/DESIGN_CHOICES.md

 const [error, setError] = useState(null);
 ```

-**Benefits of This Approach:**
-- **Simplicity**: For a dashboard with moderate complexity, local state provides the most straightforward implementation
-- **Performance**: Direct state updates trigger efficient re-renders only for affected components
-- **Maintainability**: State logic is co-located with the component that uses it, making it easier to understand and debug
-- **Server-Side Synchronization**: The state automatically syncs with backend through the [`useEffect`](frontend/src/app/components/CustomerTable.jsx:32-58) dependency array `[page, limit, sortBy, order]`

-### Individual Row States (Expanded, Loading, Editing)

-Each customer row manages its own state independently through the [`CustomerRow`](frontend/src/app/components/CustomerRow.jsx:21-26) component:
+Why I chose this approach:
+- **Simple to debug** - All the state is right there in the component
+- **Fast to implement** - No boilerplate, just useState and go
+- **Good enough performance** - React's pretty smart about re-renders
+- **Auto-syncs with backend** - The useEffect with dependencies handles server calls automatically

+For individual rows, each [`CustomerRow`](frontend/src/app/components/CustomerRow.jsx:21-26) manages its own state:

 ```javascript
 const [expanded, setExpanded] = useState(false);